UbertoNowak/Robot-Network/README.md

 ## Run application

 Go to build folder.
+First run Core Node application which is a TCP server on andress 0.0.0.0 port 8888.
+    * ./CoreNode

 To run child node in network, you need to execute ChildNode application with 2 paramters :

 * first -> node name

 * second -> unit of the sensor e.g. mV, mA etc.

+For example:
+    * ./ChildNode node-1 mV